rzambre/research-docs/README.md

-# research-docs
+# Research documents
-This repository comprises research documents of which I am an author.
+This repository comprises of research documents that I have authored with collaborators.